 Existing products and services are regularly tested against the changing customer needs based on PARP.
-In addition, work processes at customers are tested on the basis of a 'customer journey'.
+In addition, work processes are reviewed from a customer's point of view.
 In this context, a process (for example, making a notice of a claim) from the first to the last step is presented to customers and their comments are taken into account in order to improve the process so that it better meets the needs and expectations of the customer.
 Ultimately, this is reflected in the customer's valuation as measured by the Net Promoter Score (NPS).
 In addition to this customer survey, the customer has also been asked since 2013 to give his opinion after direct contact with a.s.r. schade.
 This 'Closed Loop Feedback' has shown a continuously rising trend line in customer appreciation since 2014.